 It’s turned into a bit of a habit with one of mine (Harry).
 Every morning when I get up at around 5 am to go to work he will follow me into the bathroom.
 I’ll sit on the toilet and he’ll just sit opposite me, staring.
-It can be a little off-putting and I’d like to say you get used to, but not sure you do.
+It can be a little off-putting and I’d like to say you get used to it, but not sure you do.

 I’ll give him a little stroke and we’ll have a little chat before I then brush my teeth.
 He’ll hang around until I turn the shower on and that seems to be his cue to ask to leave the bathroom and go back to bed.

 It’s not just in the morning that I see this behavior.
 In the kitchen he’ll just look at me, chirping, following me around as if he’s hungry but knowing full well he’s got a large plate of fresh food in his usual place!
-It’s not uncommon with this breed to act this way, but why do they do it?
+It’s not uncommon for this breed to act this way, but why do they do it?

 Why Does Your Maine Coon Follow You?